nus-cs2103-AY2425S1/tp/docs/UserGuide.md

         - Edits the phone number and email of the person at index 1.
     - `edit John Doe n/John Smith`
         - Changes the name of `John Doe` to `John Smith`.
-- **Error Messages**:
-    - Invalid index:
-        - Error: "The person index provided is invalid."
-    - No fields specified:
-        - Error: "At least one field to edit must be provided."

 ---